 The success rate for procedures like IVF—under the umbrella term Assisted Reproductive Technology (ART), encompassing all fertility treatments in which either eggs or embryos are handled—is promising.

-Egg retrieval—when mature eggs are collected from the woman’s body via minor surgery—is the second step in the entire IVF cycle.
-For women 35 years of age or younger, there was a 52% success rate of live birth after intended egg retrieval when using a woman’s own eggs or embryos in 2018, according to the most recent Fertility Clinic Success Rates Report by the CDC.
+Egg retrieval—when mature eggs are collected from the body via minor surgery—is the second step in the entire IVF cycle.
+For those 35 years of age or younger, there was a 52% success rate of live birth after intended egg retrieval when using a person's own eggs or embryos in 2018, according to the most recent Fertility Clinic Success Rates Report by the CDC.
 The odds of success decrease as the individual gets older.
 Of the 306,197 ART cycles performed across 456 U.S. reporting clinics, there were 81,478 live born infants as a result, according to the report.

 The Costs of IVF